jeroenrook/robustranking/README.md

 # Robust Ranking

-A Python package for robust ranking
+A Python package for robust ranking.

 ## Installation